Prag8855/aab/content/guides/blue-card.md

 ### 2. Get an appointment at the German embassy or consulate

 Get an appointment at the German embassy or consulate in your country.
-It can be really hard to find an appointment.
-Your appointment might be in a few months.
+It can take months to get an appointment.

 **[Find your German embassy or consulate ➞](/out/consulate-finder)**